Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 \section{Methodology}

-This section presents the fairness verification framework employed in this work.
+This section presents the fairness verification framework in this work.
 As a running example, we illustrate the process using gender fairness verification in a salary prediction task.
-A visual overview of the framework is provided in \Cref{fig:pipeline}.
+An overview of the framework is provided in \Cref{fig:pipeline}.

 \paragraph{Step 1: Gender-debias pre-training (\Cref{sec:pretraining_gender_debias}).} We begin by pre-training an embedding layer on curated gendered word pairs, encouraging proximity between gendered pairs while maximizing distance from gender-neutral words.
-This enforces semantic neutrality and fairness at the embedding level through $\ell_2$ regularization.
+This enforces semantic neutrality and fairness at the embedding level through $\ell_2$ distance.

 \paragraph{Step 2: General semantic pre-training (\Cref{sec:pretraining_gender_debias}).} To enhance general semantic understanding, we further pre-train the model using synonym/antonym pairs from WordNet, enabling it to capture deeper semantic and syntactic relationships.